-Living in the metropolitan area, where productivity equals success, it can be hard to see the benefits that trees provide.
+Living in a metropolitan area, where productivity equals success, it can be hard to see the benefits that trees provide.
 We’ve all seen acres of forests cut down to make room for shopping malls and parking lots, but have you ever thought about how deforestation could be affecting your health?

-So next time you’re feeling stressed or under the weather take a walk outside or relax in the shade of a tree; it could be just what the doctor ordered.
+So next time you’re feeling stressed or under the weather, take a walk outside or relax in the shade of a tree; it could be just what the doctor ordered.